Prayut Chan-o-cha: Reactivation of lèse-majesté law

+However, later in November 2020, the government resumed its use of the lèse majesté law, filing charges against protesters and activists.
+Sulak Sivaraksa, a Thai royalist scholar, decried Prayut's using the lèse-majesté law and called for Prayut's removal from office.
+The leading figures of the monarchy reform protests were all detained and awaited trial in 2021, in a series of detainments and releases, some were imprisoned accumulatively for more than 200 days.
+Under Prayut's government, lèse-majesté trials were held in military courts, which afforded defendants fewer rights than civilian courts, and political opponents were often sentenced to over 30 years in prison for multiple counts of lèse-majesté.

 Term limit challenge and suspension

 The 2017 constitution, adopted under Prayut's ruling junta, sets a term limit of eight years for prime ministers.
-If counting from the beginning of Prayut's premiership while he was head of the military junta after the 2014 coup, this eight-year duration ended on 23 August 2022.
+If counting from the beginning of Prayut's premiership while he was head of the military junta after the 2014 coup d'état, this eight-year duration ended on 23 August 2022.
 Accordingly, opposition politicians made legal challenges to his continued government, while pro-democracy protesters and activists again gathered to demand his resignation.
 His supporters defended a continued premiership, arguing that the eight-year duration should be counted from when the 2017 constitution went into force or from the beginning of Prayut's civilian administration after the 2019 elections.
 On 24 August, the Constitutional Court of Thailand declared that Prayut was suspended as prime minister while it reviewed the issue.
-As the most senior deputy prime minister, Prawit Wongsuwan was made acting prime minister.
-On 30 September, the court ruled 6-3 that the eight-year period should be counted from the promulgation of the 2017 constitution, allowing him to continue his premiership, potentially until 2025 if he is re-elected in upcoming election in 2023.
+As the most senior deputy prime minister, Prawit Wongsuwon was made acting prime minister.
+On 30 September, the court ruled 6–3 that the eight-year period should be counted from the promulgation of the 2017 constitution, allowing him to continue his premiership, potentially until 2025 had he been re-elected following the election in 2023.